phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/zend_extensions.rst

 Those abilities to force things against the engine are rarely used in practice.

 .. note:: You see how more complex Zend extensions are compared to PHP extensions ?
 The engine is less restrictive, and
-          it suppose that you know what you do, for the best or the worst.
+          it supposes that you know what you're doing, for the best or the worst.

 .. warning:: Zend extensions should really be developped by experienced and advanced programmers, as the engine is
              weaker about its checks.
-It clearly supposes that you master what you do.
+It clearly supposes that you master what you're doing.

 To sum things up about API compatibility, well, every step is detailed in `zend_load_extension() <https://github.com/php/php-src/blob/57dba0e2f5e39f6b05031317048e39d463243cc3/Zend/ zend_extensions.c#L67>`_.

-Then comes the problem of Zend extension conflicts.
+Then comes the problem of Zend extensions conflicts.
 One may be incompatible with an other, and to master that, every Zend extension has got a hook called ``message_handler``.
 If declared, this hook is triggered on every already loaded extension when another Zend extension gets loaded.
 You are passed a pointer to its ``zend_extension`` structure, and you may then detect which one it is, and abort if you think you'll confict with it.
 This is something rarely used in